lanchengzou/PermLLM/Readme.md

 	--save \
 ```

-Here the pruning can be replaced with ria, which is the onw-shot pruning metric for PermLLM.
+Here the pruning can be replaced with ria, which is the one-shot pruning metric for PermLLM.